JaydenA123456789/QLDRail_TrainScheduler/README.md

 2. Navigate to the file directory of the Project (C:\[Your file location]\QLDRail_TrainScheduler\QLDRail_TrainScheduler)
 3. Run the application with: dotnet run "[YourFile].txt"

+For the text file:
+"1, True
+2, False
+3, True
+4, False
+5, True
+6, True"

+The output will be: "This train runs express from 1 to 5, stopping only at 3 then stops at all stations except 7"

 ## **Edgecase Assumptions**
 When handling complex stop sequences, the program divides them into sections.
 However, certain sequences may have multiple valid interpretations.